Skip to content

 3. UNO/Tailwind conflicts — follow the Tailwind guide (includes UnoCSS examples) to prevent utilities from overriding renderer styles.

-4. Peer CSS — KaTeX and Mermaid need their own CSS; Monaco does not.
+4. Peer CSS — KaTeX needs its own CSS; Mermaid/D2 do not.
+Monaco does not require extra CSS.

 CSS scoping (important)